The Bayesian Learning Rule: Deep-Learning Algorithms from the Bayesian Learning Rule

 The similarity of the BLR update can be exploited to compute uncertainty estimates for deep-learning models. \citet{khan2018fast} study the relationship between \cref{eq:don} and modern adaptive learning-rate algorithms, such as RMSprop \citep{hintonTieleman}, AdaDelta \citep{zeiler2012adadelta}, and Adam \citep{kingma2014adam}.
-These modern variants also use exponential smoothing but over gradient-magnitudes ${\widehat{ \grad}_{\vparam} \barloss(\vparam_t) \circ \widehat{ \grad}_{\vparam} \barloss(\vparam_t)}$, instead of the Hessian, e.g., RMSprop uses the following update, There are also some other minor differences to \cref{eq:don}, for example, the scaling uses a square-root to take care of the factor $1/M^2$ in the square of the mini-batch gradient and a small $c>0$ is added to avoid from (near)-zero $\vv_{t+1}$ \citep[Sec.~3.4]{khan2018fast}.
+These modern variants also use exponential smoothing but over gradient-magnitudes ${\widehat{ \grad}_{\vparam} \barloss(\vparam_t) \circ \widehat{ \grad}_{\vparam} \barloss(\vparam_t)}$, instead of the Hessian.
+For example, RMSprop uses the following update,

+There are also some other minor differences to \cref{eq:don}, for example, the scaling uses a square-root to take care of the factor $1/M^2$ in the square of the mini-batch gradient and a small $c>0$ is added to avoid (near)-zero $\vv_{t+1}$ \citep[Sec.~3.4]{khan2018fast}.
 Despite these small differences, the similarly of the two updates in \cref{eq:rmsprop_update,eq:don} enables us to incorporate Bayesian principles in deep learning.
-Uncertainty is then computed using a slightly-modified RMSprop update \citep{osawa2019practical} which, which just a slight changes in the code, can exploit all the tricks-of-the-trade of deep learning such as batch normalization, data augmentation, clever initialization, and distributed training (also see \cref{sec:uncertainty_dl}).
+Uncertainty is then computed using a slightly-modified RMSprop update \citep{osawa2019practical} which, with just a slight changes in the code, can exploit all the tricks-of-the-trade of deep learning such as batch normalization, data augmentation, clever initialization, and distributed training (also see \cref{sec:uncertainty_dl}).
 The BLR update extends the application of adaptive learning-rate algorithms to uncertainty estimation in deep learning.

+The update in \cref{eq:don} also demonstrate that the BLR can naturally deal with stochastic approximations.
+The update is an online extension of Newton's method where the scale vector uses exponential smoothing.
+Such smoothing leads to much more stable than directly using a mini-batch approximation of the Hessian in Newton's method.
+The BLR can lead to second-order methods that are most suitable for online, stochastic, or incremental learning.